|

 By Marc Hand

-is to launch a second service in their "home" community.
+some the plan is to launch a second service in their "home" community.
 For others it is to extend an

 existing service to a new audience elsewhere.